oovm/wechat-sdk/README.md

 ## 📄 License

+All shaders, graphics pipelines, model-execution code, mask and blend paths, and renderer optimizations in this repository are independently designed and handwritten as a clean-room implementation.
+They are not copied, translated, ported, derived from, or linked against an official Cubism SDK implementation.
+The project does not load or bundle an official Cubism Core binary and does not call an official Cubism SDK at build time or runtime.

+Format compatibility and descriptive references to external model formats do not imply a shared codebase, implementation lineage, partnership, endorsement, affiliation, sponsorship, or employment relationship.
+This project and its contributors are independent and are not employed by or acting on behalf of the official Cubism SDK vendor.

+Contributions must preserve this clean-room boundary.
+Do not submit official SDK or shader source, disassembly-derived code, mechanically translated implementation code, or changes that require an official runtime.
+Compatibility-sensitive work must be supported by public format facts, neutral fixtures, reproducible independent observations, or independently authored technical rationale.

 See the repository license for source-code terms.
 Model files, textures, motions, expressions, audio, and character artwork may have separate licenses and are not automatically covered by the runtime license.